Dorrieb/poe-ranking-tracker/README.md

 CSS and JavaScript are supported in tracker rendering.

+# Disable tracker interactions #

+In order to deactivate accidental tracker move during gameplay, you can use the hotkey CTRL+SHIFT+O.
+This will enable mouse clicks through the tracker.

+To restore tracker mouse events, use the hotkey again.

 # Language #

 Application language is automatically set according to OS language.